Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Does GoSign integrate with tools small businesses already use?

-GoSign's Pro plan includes a REST API with OAuth and webhook events, which allows developers to integrate GoSign into existing workflows, CRMs, or custom applications.
+GoSign's Unleash plan includes a REST API with OAuth and webhook events, which allows developers to integrate GoSign into existing workflows, CRMs, or custom applications.
 Webhook events deliver real-time document lifecycle notifications — sent, viewed, signed, declined — to any endpoint you configure.
 For small businesses that don't need a custom integration, GoSign's email-based workflow fits into any existing process: you upload a PDF, send a signing request by email, and receive the completed document by email when signing is done.

 How many documents can I send per month on GoSign's small business plan?